 The skin underneath your feet is often dry, rough, and chapped.
 Why?
 Because the skin around your feet has a relatively small number of sweat glands.

 As mentioned, if your skin is particularly dry, cracked skin appears much more easily because it has less elasticity and can be exacerbated by any of the issues below.
-So stay moisturized, okay boo?
+So stay moisturized, okay?

 It is important to understand the risk factors like the lack of body-nourishing vitamins, minerals, and zinc in your diet can adversely affect the health of your feet.
-Take care of yourself, boo.
+Take care of yourself, angel.

 Difficulty in keeping your feet clean can be a further cause of cracked heels.